 If I Must Pick… Which One Should I Go For?

 Since it is not possible to take advantage of the ACCA membership to get exemptions from the US CPA exam, I suggest that you target either one and not both.

 In terms of which qualification is better, it is like a question on Coca Cola vs Pepsi… it really depends on where you plan to work

-If you are planning to pursue the CPA and would like to learn how to plan, study and pass the exam on your first attempt, check out this e-course which is absolutely free.
+If you have done some research and are serious about CPA exam, check out this e-course which is absolutely free.
 You can also read more about this CPA exam mini-course before signing up.